sbovo/ProjectBubbles/README.md

 2018-11-23|Feature|Multi-tabs/pages for the 10 upcoming days
-2018-11-23|Feature|AppCenter Analytics and Crashes for the UWP and Android app 2018-11-19|Feature|One page for one team one day
+2018-11-23|Feature|AppCenter Analytics and Crashes for the UWP and Android app 2018-11-19|Feature|One page for one team one day 2018/12/21|Feature|Get base64 image profil from Azure Table using IValueConverter

 # Project Log